vim-jp / vimdoc-en / intro

 see the message.
 If you don't want that, e.g. because it is a security

-issue, please contact any of the current Vim maintainers
+issue, please contact the current Vim maintainers at the e-mail address

 Please be brief; all the time that is spent on answering mail is subtracted